skyssolutions/lynxchan/src/be/Readme.md

 * `maxFiles`(Number): maximum amount of files on each post.
 Defaults to 3.
 * `defaultBanMessage`: default ban message to be used for banned content when the person applying the ban does not submit a message.
 Defaults to `(USER WAS BANNED FOR THIS POST)`;
 * `disableAccountCreation`(Boolean): disables account creation for users.
+* `restrictBoardCreation`(Boolean): disables board creation for users with global role greater than 1.

 `db.json`: contains database connection information.
 * `address`: address of the database.